 Since the beginning of 2021, overall grade has been decreasing as the mine entered a phase of lower grade ore processing, which has been the contributing factor in the reduced gold production and ounces sold, while gold prices continue to remain strong across all periods when compared to historical values.
-As the Company anticipates seeing higher-grade ore being available as the Moss Mine development continues to progress into the East Pit from late 2022 into 2023.
+As the Company anticipates seeing higher-grade ore being available as the Moss Mine development continues to progress into the East Pit in 2023.